October 17, 2025

 Now, hosts shoulder the entire 15.5%, so they will need to raise rental rates to maintain profits.

-You’ll need roughly a 20–25% markup (depending on how large your add-ons are) to keep payouts consistent.
+Most property managers are going to raise their nightly rates roughly 25–30% (depending on how large their add-ons are) to keep payouts consistent.

 Call/text/email us and we will give you a free analysis of your unique situation and a custom Host Pricing Strategy.